openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 -  Any non-abstract subclass of *A* (see :ref:`Abstract Classes`) does not provide an implementation for *m*.

-An abstract method can be overridden by another abstract method declaration provided by an abstract subclass.
+An abstract method declaration provided by an abstract subclass can override another abstract method.
 A :index:`compile-time error` occurs if an abstract method overrides a non-abstract instance method.

 .. index::
    abstract method declaration